 |Twilight||Open; Fixed Teams||Womens; Fixed Teams||Open; Fixed Teams||Open; Fixed Teams||Youth U21||Adult Learn to Curl|

 |Evenings||Open; Fixed Teams||Mens; Fixed Teams||Mixed; Fixed Teams||Open; Fixed Teams||Open Social; Fixed Draws||U5; Fixed Draws|

 Curling Etiquette: how to be a good Curler

 We are all out for the fun, competition, exercise, and camaraderie.
 How we approach our time here at the club can affect how much we enjoy our time, and can have a major impact on how much others enjoy themselves.
 Please take 30 seconds and have a quick read through this excellent article that discusses our sport’s nearly unique philosophy about competition: What it means to be a good Curler

 Here is an excellent review of both the etiquette of curling, as well as a clear and short explanation of the basic rules in words that any curler can understand.
 These include how to deal with a burnt or moved rock, where to stand, who can sweep where, etc. We could all profit from a quick re-read of this article thanks to Carleton Place Curling Club: Basic Curling etiquette and rules

 And here are the official Rules of Curling .

 - Open – 4 members of any gender in any order

 - Mixed – 4 members, 2 female and 2 male, genders must alternate throwing

-- Mixed doubles – 2 players, 1 female and 1 male
+- Mixed doubles – 2 members, 1 female and 1 male

 - Fixed teams – the same members play together for the entire curling season, if you’re going to miss a game you’re going to have to find a spare

-- Drawn teams – teams are put together before each game based on who showed up to curl
+- Drawn teams – teams are put together before each game based on the members who showed up to curl